onyekachi11/Verxio-ICP-Zero-To-dApp/README.md

 # Verxio

+Verxio is a do-to-earn platform where project founders and protocols fund a reward pool that is task-based.
+Users earn as much as they participate in these tasks.

 **Verxio** empowers talents through a decentralized Web3 ecosystem, ensuring fair monetization for creative endeavors and contributions.

 ## Explore Verxio's Three Pillars: